 Simplify new product introduction with a suite of dynamic work instruction apps that digitize operator workflows and reduce training times.

-One of the primary industries where new product introduction is most common is consumer electronics.
 For the sake of example, let’s look at smartphones.
 It’s very common for smartphone manufacturers such as Apple and Samsung to release a new version of flagship phones on an annual basis.

-As each new iteration of the Apple iPhone or Samsung Galaxy launches, product design can change, internal components including processing chips and cameras are upgraded, screen materials are upgraded, etc. As a result, manufacturers' systems and processes, too, must adapt to accommodate these changes.
+As each new iteration of the Apple iPhone or Samsung Galaxy launches, product design can change, internal components including processing chips and cameras are upgraded, screen materials are improved, etc. As a result, manufacturers' systems and processes, too, must adapt to accommodate these changes.

 The importance of optimizing new product introduction